Self-love is a common theme throughout BTS’s discography. Here are the 12 BTS self-love songs that I love that remind me to love myself!

 This concludes this blog post about BTS songs about self love.
 I loved writing this.
 It’s like being an entertainment reporter again.

-But before you go, check out some of my other blog posts:
+But before you go, check out some of my other blog posts related to BTS and self love: